Directed Reading: IP Innovation Clinic

 Yes

-Under the rubric of the IP Innovation Clinic, approximately 15 upper year law students called “senior clinic fellows” (2L and 3L students) will work in the clinic for the academic year, under the supervision of the Clinic Director, lawyers, and the Clinic Supervisor.
-Senior clinic fellows spend approximately 6 hours/week throughout the year on client file-related work and clinical projects.
-The clinical work includes managing at least two client files, conducting intake meetings, performing prior art searches, reviewing patent specifications, performing freedom-to-operate and clearance searches, reviewing IP licensing transactions, assisting with the preparation and filing of provisional patent applications, drafting memos and conducting legal research.
-In addition to client file-related work, senior clinic fellows will also work on clinical projects, such as providing IP awareness and education to the clinic clients and the community.
-IP awareness and education activities include presentations and/or workshops about the basics of IP law, commercialization, licensing, IP strategy, etc.
+Enrolled students spend approximately 6 hours/week throughout the year on client file-related work and clinical projects.
+The clinical work includes managing at least 2 client files, conducting intake meetings, performing prior art searches, reviewing patent specifications, performing freedom-to-operate and clearance searches, reviewing IP licensing transactions, assisting with preparing and filing provisional patent applications, drafting memos, and conducting legal research.
+In addition to client file-related work, enrolled students also work on clinical projects, such as providing IP awareness and education to the clinic clients and the community, including presentations and/or workshops about the basics of IP law, commercialization, licensing, IP strategy, etc.

-In addition to the approximately 78 hours per semester on client file-related work and clinic projects, Senior clinic fellows will attend pre-scheduled, mandatory 2-hour monthly seminars with the Clinic Director (and Clinic Supervisor and sometimes guests and/or participating supervising lawyers) and attend other informal meetings as necessary.
-The purpose of the seminars will be to deepen the students’ understanding of IP in a practical context, the role of IP in commercialization and IP skills and strategies.
-Students will also have an opportunity to rotate on presenting and discussing assigned reading materials on select topics to enhance their collective learning and reflection of their clinical work, and wider community legal IP context.
-Presentations and seminars may take place online via Zoom or other similar platform with mandatory audio and video participation for Senior clinic fellows.
+In addition to working approximately 78 hours per semester on client file-related work and clinic projects, enrolled students attend pre-scheduled, mandatory 2-hour monthly seminars with the clinic director (and clinic coordinators and sometimes guests and/or participating supervising lawyers) and attend other informal meetings as necessary.
+The purpose of the seminars is to deepen the students’ understanding of IP in a practical context, the role of IP in commercialization, and IP skills and strategies.
+Students can also rotate on presenting and discussing assigned reading materials on select topics to enhance their collective learning and reflect on their clinical work in a wider community legal IP context.